daniele3b/SafeWater/Assignment3/README.md

 ## Purpose of the third Assignment

-The purpose of the third assignment is to replace a Wireless Sensor Network comprised of multiple node with a STM32L072CZ, a Nucleo board that has LoraWan module incorporated.
+The purpose of the third assignment is to replace a Wireless Sensor Network comprised of multiple node with a STM32L072CZ, a Nucleo board that has a LoraWan module incorporated.
 The devices are available of [Iot-Lab](https://www.iot-lab.info/), a platform used for testing and evaluation of IOT solutions.
 In this assignment we'll replace the MQTT protocol and the wireless 802.15.4 technology with LoRaWAN and [TheThingsNetwork](https://www.thethingsnetwork.org/) to reach the AWS cloud infrastructure.

 LoRaWAN is a technology that allows to have a long range communication (around 45 km) with a low throughput but in this way it is possibile to have a lower power consumption with respect to other technologies as Bluetooth, Wifi, 4G and so on.